Real Topological Hochschild Homology of Perfectoid Rings: Real Hochschild homology and real topological Hochschild homology

 in $\NAlg^{\Z/2}$.
 We may also regard $\HR(B/A)$ as a $B$-algebra. \end{df}

 The above definition immediately implies an equivalence of normed $\Z/2$-spectra

-\begin{rmk} For rings, forgetting the involution this is compatible with the classical $\HH$ in the flat case thanks to \cite[Lemma 2.5]{BMS19}, keeping in mind the convention on pages 211/212 of loc.\ cit.
-So we force the equivariant refinement of \cite[Lemma 2.5]{BMS19} by definition.
-Establishing an equivariant HKR theorem in general with this definition will be difficult, but see our partial results further below.
+\begin{rmk} For rings, forgetting the involution this is equivalent to the classical $\HH$ in the flat case thanks to \cite[Lemma 2.5]{BMS19}, keeping in mind the convention on pages 211/212 of loc.\ cit.
+So we take the equivariant refinement of \cite[Lemma 2.5]{BMS19} as our definition.
+Establishing an equivariant HKR theorem in the nontrivial involution case with this definition will be difficult, but see our partial results further below.
 Also, note that this definition of $\HR$ produces an equivariant ring spectrum, whereas the traditional $\HH(A/R)$ is a simplicial ring.
 However, using the stable Dold-Kan functor $\rH$ from Proposition \ref{greenequivalence}, $\rH(\HH(A/R))$ is indeed equivalent to $i^*\HR(A/R)$, see Proposition \ref{i* and THR}. \end{rmk}

 \begin{rmk} For a homomorphism of commutative rings $R\to A$ with involutions, we often use the abbreviated notation